nisenchris/Playground/README.md

 ### Step 4: Create an Environment File

 1. Create a `.env` file in the root directory of the project.
-2. Add LaunchDarkly's SDK Key as an environment variables.
+2. Add LaunchDarkly's SDK Key as an environment variable.

    ```env
    REACT_APP_LAUNCHDARKLY_CLIENTSIDE_ID=your-client-side-id